KeerthanaKundapur/AdventureWork/README.md

 **Sales by quarter:** This KPI shows the sales trend over different quarters.
 The chart indicates that quarter 4 has the highest sales, and quarter 2 has the lowest sales.
 This insight can help the company to plan their production and sales strategy accordingly and focus on boosting sales during the low-sales quarters.

 In conclusion, these KPIs provide valuable insights into the company's financial and sales performance, which can help the company to make informed decisions about their production and sales strategy, target potential customers, and expand their market share.

+Based on the KPIs provided, here are some possible business solutions that the company can consider:

+1.Increase sales during low-sales months: The company can focus on increasing sales during the low-sales months by running targeted marketing campaigns, offering promotions or discounts, or introducing new products that are more likely to sell during those months.

+2.Expand into new markets: Since the United States has the highest sales, the company can consider expanding into other states or regions within the country to increase market share.
+The company can also explore opportunities to enter new markets with high sales potential.

+3.Improve production efficiency: To increase profits, the company can consider improving production efficiency by identifying areas where costs can be reduced, optimizing inventory management, and streamlining supply chain processes.

+4.Diversify product offerings: The company can consider diversifying its product offerings to appeal to a broader range of customers and increase sales.
+This can be done by introducing new products, expanding existing product lines, or partnering with other companies to offer complementary products.

+5.Focus on high-sales quarters: The company can plan its production and sales strategy to focus on boosting sales during high-sales quarters.
+This can involve adjusting production capacity, increasing marketing efforts, or offering promotions or discounts during those quarters.

+Overall, the key is to analyze the KPIs regularly, identify areas of improvement, and take action accordingly to achieve better financial and sales performance.